Long's Expedition of 1820: Background and preparation

 By 1818, British traders operated in the northern Great Plains.

 The Yellowstone expedition, authorized by Secretary of War John C. Calhoun, was a "grandiose" plan to build a number of military outposts along the upper Missouri River.
 Colonel Henry Atkinson commanded more than 1100 soldiers of the Sixth Infantry Regiment and the Rifle Regiment to carry out the orders to establish the military posts.

 The military and scientific expedition planned to travel up the river by steamboat and collect scientific information of the northwest.
 In the spring of 1819, Long and his scientists began their journey from Pittsburgh, Pennsylvania on the Western Engineer that Long designed for the expedition.
 They traveled along the Ohio River and Mississippi River, and arrived at St. Louis on June 9, 1819.
 From there, they made their way along the Mississippi and Missouri Rivers, headed for the Council Bluff area of present Nebraska.
 Dr. William Baldwin, assigned the roles of botanist and surgeon, became quite ill with tuberculosis.
 He left the expedition at Franklin, Missouri on July 18, and died on August 31, 1819.
 Continuing on the Missouri River, the scientists occasionally left the boat to find and document flora and fauna.
 They reached Council Bluff on September 19, the first steam boat to travel that far up the Missouri River.
 They set up the Engineer Cantonment, staying there throughout the winter.
 The Sixth Infantry Regiment camped nearby at the Cantonment Missouri.

 The funding for the Yellowstone expedition was withdrawn for a number of reasons.
 There had been operational scandals and steamboat failures of the expedition.
 There were also Congressional budget cuts due to the financial crash following the Panic of 1819.
 Another key factor was that the United States and Spain had just completed the Adams–Onís Treaty that made a new United States border to the Pacific Ocean.
 President James Madison decided that it was now more important to understand the route along the Platte River to the Rocky Mountains and south to the Spanish colonies bordered by the Arkansas and Red Rivers.

 While Congress no longer funded the Yellowstone expedition, it did provide funding for a scaled-down scientific exploration of the Great Plains by Major Stephen Harriman Long.
 The scientists that were assigned to the Yellowstone expedition were reassigned to the Long expedition of the Great Plains.

 Rather than a string of military posts, the Congressional budget only allowed for one outpost, Fort Atkinson, which was established at the site of Atkinson's winter quarters along the Missouri River.
 The lean budget meant that the party did not have the men, horses, food, and equipment required for a journey of this scope and length of time.
-They were warned by white and Native American people against the trip because they would be passing through dry, barren lands, with inadequate supplies, and subject to hostile native tribes.
+They were warned by white and Native American people against the trip because they would be passing through dry, barren lands, with inadequate supplies, and subject to hostilities with Indigenous nations.